Finiteness of hyperbolic entropy for holomorphic foliations with non-degenerate singularities: Hyperbolic motion trees

 \subsection{Covering the Poincar\'e disk}

 We still face some serious problems.
-Whereas a transversal can only interact with a finite number of others by~\eqref{Tsep}, it can do so in many ways.
-Indeed, a transversal that is close to the singularity has around $e^{C_3R}$ monodromy paths of Poincar\'e length lower than $2h_1$.
+Even though a transversal can only interact with a finite number of others by~\eqref{Tsep}, it can do so in many ways.
+Indeed, a transversal that is close to the singularity has around $e^{C_3R}$ monodromy paths of Poincar\'e length lower than $3h_1$.
 To tackle this, we consider some standard flow motion.
-We need a refinement of Lemma~\ref{Cmodgammat}, the proof of which is the same.
+We need a more precise version of Lemma~\ref{Cmodgammat}, the proof of which is the same.

 \begin{lem} Let $z\in\frac{1}{2}\wo{U_a}{\{a\}}$, $\gamma\colon\intcc{0}{1}\to\set{C}$ be a flow path for~$z$ and $h_1$ be sufficiently small.
 We denote by $\lPC(\gamma)$ the Poincar\'e length of $\flot{z}\circ\gamma$ and $\ell(\gamma)$ the length of~$\gamma$ for the usual Hermitian metric of $\set{C}$.
 If $\lPC(\gamma)\leq h_1$, then there exists a constant $C_7>1$ with